RouninMedia/convertWebDirectorySchemaToMarkup/README.md

-# convertWebspaceSchemaToMarkup()
+# markupWebspace()
-Converts a web directory schema (expressed as JSON) into a JS Object or PHP Array and then into HTML Markup.
+Takes a JSON model of a web directory and converts into a JS Object or PHP Array and then into HTML Markup.

 ## CSS